complementizer/news-tls/preprocessing/README.md

 for col in dataset.collections:
     print(col.name) # topic name
     print(col.keywords) # topic keywords
-    for a in topic.articles(): # articles collection of this topic pass # do something with the articles
+    for a in col.articles(): # articles collection of this topic pass # do something with the articles
 ```